 Our favorite, multi-purpose cleaner makes another appearance.
 For a streak-free shine, combine equal parts water and white vinegar in a spray bottle, and wipe with a cotton cloth or squeegee for best results.
 If your windows are especially dirty, pre-clean them with soapy water and use undiluted white vinegar on tough water-spots.
 Should your windows still streak, don’t throw out your vinegar just yet.
 Most commercial cleaners leave a wax residue that vinegar alone can’t cut through.
 To make the switch to this more natural solution, use two cups water, ¼ cup of white vinegar and a ½ teaspoon of dish soap.

 For more heavy duty jobs, try mixing 2 tablespoons of borax in 3 cups of water.
 Apply with a sponge and wipe clean, then rinse with a solution of equal parts vinegar and water.
 After, polish with a cloth or newspaper.
 Wear rubber gloves if you have several windows to wash.

 If you’re sensitive to borax or vinegar, try this cornstarch solution.
 In a 5 gallon bucket, mix water with 3 tablespoons of cornstarch and ½ cup of vinegar.
 Rinse with water and polish.

-Lemon can cut through grease which is useful if you’ve been using those wax-residue commercial cleaners.
+Citrus can cut through grease which is useful if you’ve been using those wax-residue commercial cleaners.
 It has an added bonus of polishing glass as you clean.
-For a lemon cleaner, mix 1 tablespoon of lemon juice with 1 quart of warm water in a spray bottle.
+For a citrus natural window cleaner, mix 1 tablespoon of juice with 1 quart of warm water in a spray bottle.
 Simply wipe dry.